Missing Children

 Children with additional needs and those who are known to social care services may require additional support and a targeted action plan, developed with their input, to help them feel empowered and build confidence in the setting’s ability to meet their individual needs.

-Free missing poster
+Free missing children poster

 DSL Training Materials